Xgamer911/Synack_SparkySetup/README.md

 ![portal](https://github.com/user-attachments/assets/3256a3a9-f0dc-4eae-9cd7-0fcdb58b5733)

-Note: If your STIGs button on the AppGate SDP is red, AWS Workspace will give an error that your device is not authorized.
-Sign into Appgate SDP and let it sit for 30-60 minutes, sign out, and the sign in.
-It might work then.
+Note: If your STIGs button on the AppGate SDP is red, sign into Appgate SDP and let it sit for 30-60 minutes, sign out, and the sign in.
+It might work then, if not try troubleshooting steps below.

 11) This is what a working AppGate SDP should look like.